Jaynabergman/WETO_ddRAD/05_Filtering/09_Linkage_disequilibrium.md

 ### Script

-Run plink to get that file of SNPs that are in approximate linkage equilibrium (prune in file)
+Run plink to get that file of SNPs that are in approximate linkage equilibrium (prune in file).

+plink_LD.sh
 ```
 #!/bin/bash
 #SBATCH -c 4